nardost/springboot-restful/README.md

 ## Research Project

-# Caching

-Build the service as follows
+Build all of the web services at once as follows:
 ```
 $ mnv clean package
 ```

+# Caching

 Run the service as follows:
 ```